10 Healthy Fish to Eat and 5 You Shouldn't

 While the bass is a very general term including many different species of both freshwater and saltwater fish, they are a great fish to mix into your meal plan!
 As another great source of protein and omega-3 fatty acids.

-Farmed or wild-caught striped bass are considered a great choice for your next fish dinner as they are flaky, have a nice clean flavor, and are sustainably sourced.
+Farmed (except from Turkish origin) or wild-caught striped bass are considered a great choice for your next fish dinner as they are flaky, have a nice clean flavor, and are sustainably sourced.
 One to avoid is the Chilean sea bass.
 They live for quite some time and don’t begin reproducing until the relatively old age of ten years old.
 Additionally, they live near the bottom of the ocean, so fishing for them can damage sea floors.

 For a light, yet satisfying preparation, check out Cooking Light's recipe for a Sauteed Striped Bass with Lemon Herb Sauce here